 Images of cars being delivered, seen on social media, have also detailed the Model Y’s interior for the first time: as expected, the cabin appears to have a very similar design to that of the Model Y's Model 3 sister car, albeit with some slight detail changes.

 Information from the Model Y owner's manual also indicates that the car will be 56mm longer, 71mm wider and 183mm taller than the Model 3, with 168mm inches of ground clearance.
 The wheelbase is also 15mm longer.
 There's more space in the back than in the Model 3, too: 41mm more headroom and a significant 135mm more legroom.
 The Model Y is 156kg heavier than the Model 3.

 Inside, the Model Y boasts a panoramic glass roof and raised seating to give occupants a good view out.
 Keyless entry and exit using a smartphone app is standard, while up front there's a 15-inch touchscreen interface to operate most of the car's functions.

 The aforementioned app also offers remote unlocking, pre-conditioning of the interior temperature and 'summon mode', where the car will drive itself to you from a parking space.
 The Model Y is compatible with the Tesla Supercharger network of rapid charging stations, including the latest V3 upgrade, which can add range at a rate equivalent to 1,000 miles per hour of charging.

-Deliveries of the Model Y are set to begin late in 2020 for the Performance, Long Range and Dual-Motor All-Wheel Drive models.
-The Standard Range version will follow in early 2021.
-Production is set to take place at Tesla’s Gigafactory in the US, with the newly-announced site in Berlin also set to take on Model Y production when it opens in the next decade.
+Deliveries of the Long Range and Dual-Motor All-Wheel Drive Model Y cars will come first, and the Standard Range version will follow in early 2021.
+Production is set to take place at Tesla’s Gigafactory in the US, with the newly-announced site in Berlin also set to take on Model Y production when it opens.